yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 She has qualified for the post.
 [Correct]

-# # RULE 16: There are certain words which are never followed by Reflexive pronoun: hide,
+# RULE 16: There are certain words which are never followed by Reflexive pronoun: hide,

 keep, stop, turn, shave, bathe, etc.

-## Examples
+Examples:-
 He hid himself in the cave and thus saved his life.
 [Incorrect]
 He hid in the cave and thus saved his